 Be polite BUT brief in your responses.
 Officers WANT you to talk.
 If they ask yes/no questions, respectfully answer with yes sir/ma’am or no sir/ma’am.
 Do not give them more information than they are requesting.
 If they ask open-ended questions, respond as briefly as possible to answer their question.
 The more you talk, the more evidence you are giving the officer.
 While you are talking, the officer is still using his senses to determine if you smell of alcohol or marijuana, to determine if you are slurring your words or moving in a manner that suggests you may be an impaired driver.

 Know where your license and registration information is located.
 When the officer asks for your license and registration the officer is watching for signs of impairment and evaluating your dexterity.
 Most of us just pile the most recent registration documents “somewhere” in our glove compartments.
 Just know that the more you search and fumble for this information, the more likely the officer will believe you are impaired (even if that belief is unjustified).

 If the officer asks you to step out of the car, the officer is still evaluating you for signs of impairment.
-The officer is looking to see if you stumble or lose your balance getting out of your car, whether you smell of alcohol or other substance when outside the car and whether you have to lean on the car or whether you sway while you are standing.
+The officer is looking to see if you stumble, lose your balance getting out of your car, or use the car for balance and check to see whether you smell of alcohol or other substance when outside the car and whether you sway while you are standing.

 Field Sobriety Tests.
 If the officer suspects you are impaired, the officer will likely ask you to perform some field sobriety tests.
 (See Blog post on Field Sobriety Tests — Click HERE)